avirup-ghosal/PayZap/README.md

 # 💸 PayZap – A Simple Payment Simulator

 **PayZap** is a lightweight MERN stack-based payment simulation platform that lets users sign up, sign in, manage profiles, and simulate sending or receiving payments — all in a secure, user-friendly environment.
+## Project Description
+**PayZap** is a full-stack payment simulator built using the MERN stack.
+It features secure user authentication, transaction simulation, and a responsive user interface inspired by modern fintech platforms.
+To ensure scalability and high availability, the application is **containerized** using **Docker** and deployed on an **AWS EC2 instance**.The frontend and backend services are set up using **Docker Compose**.
+A key feature of the project is the use of **NGINX as a load balancer** for the backend.

 ## 🚀 Features
 - **User Authentication** (JWT-based)